o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 | no-buffer                             |  37     |
 | no-buffer/class                       |  38      |
 {: #flowDiscardClass-table title="Flow discard classification values and corresponding discard classes"}

-Codes are assigned in preorder (depth-first) tree order to reflect the model’s hierarchy.

 no-buffer/class conveys per-QoS class congestion loss; the specific class (e.g., DSCP/class index, or L2 PCP) SHOULD be exported via the appropriate companion IE in the same record.